Privacy Policy

 Introduction

 We are committed to protecting and respecting your privacy.
-We wish to be transparent on how we process your data and show you that we are accountable with the GDPR in relation to not only processing your data but ensuring you understand your rights as a client.
+We strive to be transparent about how we process your data and ensure that we comply with GDPR standards.
+Our goal is to not only process your data responsibly but also to ensure that you fully understand your rights as a client.

 It is the intention of this privacy statement to explain to you our information practices in relation to the information we collect about you.